bnb-chain/whitepaper/WHITEPAPER.md

 2. the key-value from the blockchain state will be verified based on the Merkle     Proof and information from above #1.

-After confirming the key-value is accurate and trustful, the light client contracts will execute the actions corresponding to the cross-chain packages.
+After confirming the key-value is accurate and trustful, the build-in system contracts contracts will execute the actions corresponding to the cross-chain packages.
 Some examples of such packages that can be created for BC-to-BSC are:

 1. Bind: bind the BEP2 tokens and BEP2E
 2. Transfer: transfer tokens after binding, this means the circulation will decrease (be locked)     from BC and appear in the target address balance on BSC